trilogi77/OwlVigilance/README.md

 ### API keys

 For having complete functionality you'll need to configure the bot providing it the api keys for Virus total, URLscan.io and googlesafesearch.
-(The bot won't store this credentials in the server, you can check how that works in [Link])
+(The bot won't store this credentials in the server, you can check how that works in [DeeperInfo](DeeperInfo.md#how-does-the-bot-get-the-api-keys))

 The next steps are how to get the api keys